smlee2051/KoreaUniv/Forecasting-LMS-Login-Frequency/README.md

 We evaluate the performance of several machine learning models for login frequency forecasting.
 The models considered in this study include the following:

-- **Transformer-Based Time Series Models:**
+- **Transformer-Based Time Series Models:** Transformer, Reformer, Informer, Autoformer
-  - Transformer
-  - Reformer
-  - Informer
-  - Autoformer

-- **LLM-Based Time Series Models:**
+- **LLM-Based Time Series Models:** Promptcast, LLMTime, Time-LLM
-  - Promptcast
-  - LLMTime
-  - Time-LLM

 ## Real Data Analysis